idleberg/atom-svg-icons/README.md

 ## Usage

-Snippets are limited to the `.text.html` and `.source.js.jsx` scope.
+Snippets are limited to the `.text.html` and `.source.js.jsx, .source.ts, .source.tsx` scope.
 Typing the class name of an icon using the designated prefix will complete to a SVG tag for the icon.

 ### Prefixes